 Ban Rate: 8.64%

-Cassiopeia is not very often seen in many games with only a 3.20% pick rate.
+Cassiopeia is not very often seen in many games, with only a 3.20% pick rate.
 However, once you know how to play her well, she is very good.
 In fact, she counters many champions.
-She is not necessarily strong against tier 1 mid lane champions like Zed, Yone, or Yasuo.
-However, in team fights, she is very useful and counters a lot of top lane champions, and ADC.
+She is not necessarily strong against tier 1 mid-lane champions like Zed, Yone, or Yasuo.
+However, in team fights, she is very useful and counters a lot of top lane champions and ADC.
 Cassiopeia is one of the most difficult champions to play because she needs a lot of footwork while landing her poisons.
 It is very important to land her poisons, then spam E to heal herself and deal with an insane amount of damage.

 Since she has no mobility, it all depends on how well you control her.
 If you’re not very good at mouse control in League of Legends, you may not be able to perform Cassiopeia’s full strength.
 Also, because she doesn’t need boots, she has one additional slot for an item.
 She gives up her mobility but deals an insane amount of damage.
-Her ultimate is also very useful during team fight because it is an AoE ability that stuns enemies.
+Her ultimate is also very useful during team fights because it is an AoE ability that stuns enemies.
 If you haven’t practiced her a lot, she will be extremely weak against assassin champions like Zed or Talon.

 Win Rate: 51.45%

 Pick Rate: 3.09%

 Ban Rate: 2.08%

 Pantheon is probably the best early-game mid-lane champion in League of Legends.
 He is very well known to have one of the strongest early games.
 Pantheon’s skill sets are very simple, yet he does insane damage early on.
 Using his Q and charged Q in the lane, he can easily poke the enemy and push the lane.
 With targeted stun, his combo can be very simple, and it is easy for Pantheon to activate conqueror or electrocute.
 Most mid-lane champions are squishy, and this makes it easy for Pantheon to kill them early game.